Pyro Spectaculars

 Pyro Spectaculars is an American pyrotechnics and fireworks company with its primary offices in Rialto, California.
-They are one of the largest fireworks companies in the world today.
-Jim Souza is the President and CEO of the company, which was founded in 1979 by his father, Bob Souza.
+The company was officially founded in California in 1979 by Bob Souza, with his son Jim now the CEO.
 The company shoots hundreds of shows each year in multiple countries, including the largest fireworks show in the United States each year.
 The company also conducts a series of pyrotechnics classes and seminars to train licensed pyrotechnicians.